Joshuapavan/Pager/README.md

 # Pager
-A chat application built as a fun project using java to learn/understand android SDK and Firebase Cloud Messaging and FireBase FireStore.
+A chat application built as a fun project using java to learn/understand android SDK, Firebase Cloud Messaging and FireBase FireStore.
 Feel free to contribute or use my code to build your projects.

 To be implemented features: